MEETMURGESEHORSES together with Christiane Slawik!

 A very special occasion with the rare and oldest baroque horsebreed in natural, historical and extraordinary enviroment.

 The italian Murgese Breeding Association in Puglia asked for help to promote their four legged Black Beauties and especially how to photograph them.
 I agreed to make two different kind of workshops in southern Italy:

-The other days will be filled with various shoots among Studfarms and typical historical sites.
-On this tour, more experienced photographers are wellcome to accompany me and learn during the shoots.
+The days from 8.th-11.th. will be filled with various shoots among Studfarms and typical historical sites.
+On this tour, more experienced photographers are welcome to accompany me and learn during the shoots.
 Breeders, Horse lovers, Photographers- everybody is invited!

 Just some possible points we can and will discuss – besides all YOUR personal questions and photography-problems:

 What is the difference between my mobile, a small digital camera an a expensive DSLR-camera with changeble lenses.

 What photos can I take with my Mobile or with a small digital camera?

 What motives cannot be taken with this equipment (to avoid dissappointment)

 What tricks will help me to get the very best out of a mobile or a small camera?